 - Sales are on crushed gravel or pit run only.

 - Sales will occur three times per year from select County pits only, no stockpile site sales will occur.
-Sales will be held in the spring, summer, and fall, and sale dates will be determined by January 31st of each year.
+Sales will be held annually throughout the summer, with sale dates determined by January 31st of each year.
 Sale locations will be determined and advertised a month in advance of each sale date.

 - A maximum of 200 tonnes of gravel per ratepayer, per year applies.
 Only the landowner, or an individual with written permission from the landowner to purchase gravel against their name, can purchase or be provided with gravel tickets.